Distributional Principal Autoencoders: Distributional Principal Autoencoders

 In practice, enumerating over $\{0,1,\dots,p\}$ is sometimes unnecessary and computationally expensive, especially when $p$ is very large.
 A more efficient and practical way is to consider a subset $\cK\subseteq\{0,1,\dots,p\}$ consisting of all possible numbers of components that one may want to keep.

 We parametrize our encoder $e$ and decoder $d$ by neural networks and solve problem \eqref{eq:obj_joint} by gradient descent algorithms.
-We summarize the finite-sample procedure for DPA for varying latent dimensions in Algorithm~\ref{alg:dpa}.
+We summarise the finite-sample procedure for DPA for varying latent dimensions in Algorithm~\ref{alg:dpa}.
 As noted above, the algorithm includes DPA for a fixed $k$ as a special case.
 For ease of presentation, we present here a gradient descent algorithm with a full-batch of $X$ but a mini-batch of $\varepsilon$ of size 2 for each $X$ sample.
 In practice, one can also use a mini-batch of $X$ at each gradient step.
+For the exponent in the objective function, we take $\beta=1$ by default.

 {

 0.1in

 }